History of waste management: Modern era

-The Nuisance Removal and Disease Prevention Act of 1846 began what was to be a steadily evolving process of the provision of regulated waste management in London.
+The Nuisance Removal and Disease Prevention Act 1846 began what was to be a steadily evolving process of the provision of regulated waste management in London.
 The Metropolitan Board of Works was the first citywide authority that centralized sanitation regulation for the rapidly expanding city and the Public Health Act 1875 made it compulsory for every household to deposit their weekly waste in 'moveable receptacles' for disposal - the first concept for a dust-bin.
 In the Ashanti Empire, there existed a Public Works Department that was responsible for sanitation in Kumasi and its suburbs.
 They kept the streets clean daily and commanded civilians to keep their compounds clean and weeded.

 The dramatic increase in waste for disposal led to the creation of the first incineration plants, or, as they were then called, 'destructors'.
 In 1874, the first incinerator was built in Nottingham by Manlove, Alliott & Co.
 Ltd. to the design of Alfred Fryer.
 However, these were met with opposition on account of the large amounts of ash they produced and which wafted over the neighbouring areas.

 Similar municipal systems of waste disposal sprung up at the turn of the 20th century in other large cities of Europe and North America.
 In 1895, New York City became the first U.S. city with public-sector garbage management.

 Early garbage removal trucks were simply open bodied dump trucks pulled by a team of horses.
 They became motorized in the early part of the 20th century and the first close body trucks to eliminate odours with a dumping lever mechanism were introduced in the 1920s in Britain.
 These were soon equipped with 'hopper mechanisms' where the scooper was loaded at floor level and then hoisted mechanically to deposit the waste in the truck.
 The Garwood Load Packer was the first truck in 1938, to incorporate a hydraulic compactor.

 In the 19th century, in the United States, cities often became choked with horse manure.
 While the odor was tolerable to 19th century sensitivities, walking through the streets without boots resulted in deplorable-appearing footwear.
 In many cities, lacking trash collection, pigs and dogs ran loose, consuming the trash, but excreting dung, which smelled offensively.
 Dead animals, particularly horses, were left lying in the streets, facilitating disease.